jjuppe/jjuppe.github.io/_posts/2018-10-21-convolutional-networks.md

 As babies we also had to learn to detect and label objects.
 Just like us an algorithm also has to see many (often millions) of pictures so that it is able to generalize and make predictions for pictures it hasn't seen before.

-Computers perceive images in a different way than us humnas.
+Computers perceive images in a different way than us humans.
 Images are represented by 3-D arrays ($$height \times  width \times  depth$$).
-The height and width refer to those of the picture and the depth, the third dimension, refers to the three values necessary in th RGB color space to specify a color.
+The height and width refer to those of the picture and the depth, the third dimension, refers to the three values necessary in the RGB color space to specify a color.
 For a computer, a picture therefore looks like 3D-Matrix like in the picture below.

 ![How computers see images, source: http://cs231n.github.io/]({{% site.baseurl %}}/assets/img/computer-vision-cat.png)
 *<br>How computers see images, source: [http://cs231n.github.io/](http://cs231n.github.io/)*